Communication: Verbal

 A central contrast among languages is between natural and artificial or constructed languages.
 Natural languages, like English, Spanish, and Japanese, developed naturally and for the most part unplanned in the course of history.
 Artificial languages, like Esperanto, Quenya, C++, and the language of first-order logic, are purposefully designed from the ground up.
 Most everyday verbal communication happens using natural languages.
 Central forms of verbal communication are speech and writing together with their counterparts of listening and reading.
 Spoken languages use sounds to produce signs and transmit meaning while for writing, the signs are physically inscribed on a surface.
 Sign languages, like American Sign Language and Nicaraguan Sign Language, are another form of verbal communication.
 They rely on visual means, mostly by using gestures with hands and arms, to form sentences and convey meaning.

 Verbal communication serves various functions.
 One key function is to exchange information, i.e. an attempt by the speaker to make the audience aware of something, usually of an external event.
 But language can also be used to express the speaker's feelings and attitudes.
 A closely related role is to establish and maintain social relations with other people.
-Verbal communication is also utilized to coordinate one's behavior with others and influence them.
+Verbal communication is also used to coordinate one's behavior with others and influence them.
 In some cases, language is not employed for an external purpose but only for entertainment or personal enjoyment.
 Verbal communication further helps individuals conceptualize the world around them and themselves.
 This affects how perceptions of external events are interpreted, how things are categorized, and how ideas are organized and related to each other.